jesuspv/vic/README.md

 # with wget
 bash <(wget --output-document=- https://raw.githubusercontent.com/jesuspv/vic/master/install.sh) c +system
 ```

+Otherwise, install dependencies manually, running then the one-liner but without
+the parameter `+system`.

 Please, do not forget the ending argument `c`.
 It is the *configuration
 environment*, that is, the `c` in `~/.vims/c/` and `~/.vims/vic`.
 It allows to